 • Clinical Learning Performance Plan for Success: If the instructor identifies that the student is not meeting objectives during clinical performance (clinical site, clinical laboratory, or virtually), a learning contract will be initiated.
 The Clinical Learning Plan for Success notifies the student that clinical objectives are not met and a plan for appropriate remediation is identified to promote student success.
 The student will not be readmitted to clinical until the requirements of the Clinical Learning Plan for Success have been fulfilled.
-If the Clinical Learning Plan for Success concerns written work, the student will be readmitted to clinical ONLY at the discretion of the individual instructor.
-Failure to fulfill the requirements of a Clinical Learning Plan for Success could result in probation and/or dismissal from the Program.
+If the Clinical Learning Plan for Success concerns written work, the student will be readmitted to clinical Learning Plan for Success concerns written work, the student will be readmitted to clinical Learning Plan for Success could result in probation and/or dismissal from the Program.
 Students may not accumulate more than two Clinical Learning Plans for Success in a 16-week semester and one in an 8-week semester.
 To accrue more than this limit results in review of the students' clinical performance by the faculty.
 Directives to the student from the faculty may include probation and/or dismissal from the Program.
 Any student placed on probation due to clinical performance shall receive at least one letter grade lower than that earned.
 (For example, if a student has a letter grade of "C", probation status would result in a letter grade of "D" being issued.)